 Improving Literacy - Improving Lives

-Without the ability to read, many African children struggle to access the most basic education.
+Without the ability to read many African children struggle to access the most basic education.
 Without education there is little hope they will escape from poverty.
-We aim to provide good quality books, safe & stimulating libraries & trained library staff to help children learn - and live.
+We will provide good quality books, safe & stimulating libraries & trained staff to help children learn - and so leave poverty behind.

 Charity information: School Aid

 Without the ability to read, it is difficult for South African children to access even the most basic education.
 Without education there is little hope for them to escape from a life of poverty.

 At age 10, 60% of S. African children are unable to read.

 Libraries are rare and teachers struggle to motivate their pupils with few resources.
 Many children are unable to access any books apart from those read to them during class and some will have never held a book, let alone read one.

 We will ship books, carefully selected to inspire interest, encourage enquiry and instil a love of reading, to S.Africa and Lesotho.

 These will be used to set up new libraries, offering disadvantaged children a safe and stimulating environment.

 Local people, trained as library assistants, will run literacy activities, enable easy access and manage the use of books.